02Feb2026

 INNOVATION

 Innovative techniques to improve academic performance are not limited to means of instruction alone, as the curriculum can also be reformed to improve absorption and retention.
 The matriculation curriculum, as determined by the School Education Department (SED) of Punjab, although comprehensive in nature, provides opportunity to improve or strengthen the knowledge base of the student by providing practical application and case study review.
 Such a model is most notably used by the International Baccalaureate (IB) model and has met with much success world over.
-By grounding the learning outcomes of the student in real life application, the student has the means and foresight to understand the value of his instruction.
-The development of such faculties within the student will ensure not only academic performance, but an improved skillset when entering into formal employment. sorption into Pakistan’s emerging ICT sector.

 Faculty Training and Recruitment